City of Ames Grows Lower Carbon Fleet with Partners Chevron Renewable Energy Group and Optimus Technologies

 In 2015, Ames was named one of the “15 Cities That Have Done the Best Since the Recession” by Bloomberg Business and one of the top 25 “Best Places for STEM Grads.”
 Ames ranked No. 8 by Niche Ranking for “Best Towns for Millennials in America.”
 Additionally, USA Today named Ames as the healthiest city in America!

-Renewable Energy Group, Inc. (NASDAQ: REGI) is leading the energy industry's transition to sustainability by transforming renewable resources into high-quality, cleaner fuels.
-REG is North America’s largest producer of biodiesel and an industry leading producer of renewable diesel.
-REG solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
-REG utilizes a global integrated procurement, distribution and logistics network to operate 12 biorefineries in the U.S. and Europe.
-In 2019, REG produced 495 million gallons of cleaner fuel delivering over 4.2 million metric tons of carbon reduction.
-REG is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.
+Chevron Renewable Energy Group is leading the energy industry's transition to sustainability by transforming renewable resources into high-quality, lower carbon fuels.
+Chevron Renewable Energy Group is North America’s largest producer of biodiesel and an industry leading producer of renewable diesel.
+Chevron Renewable Energy Group solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
+Chevron Renewable Energy Group utilizes a global integrated procurement, distribution and logistics network to operate 12 biorefineries in the U.S. and Europe.
+In 2019, REG produced 495 million gallons of lower carbon fuel delivering over 4.2 million metric tons of carbon reduction.
+Chevron Renewable Energy Group is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.